Issue 3: The District's Levy Request

 New Albany-Plain Local Schools has placed an 8.9 mill combination levy on the November 2014 ballot - listed as Issue 3.
-A combination of a 6.9 mill operating levy and a 2.0 mill permanent improvement levy, Issue 3 is necessary to maintain our current world-class educational programming.
-Two years ago, the district chose a smaller request (with a much-needed bond issue), so the public could hold us accountable before we asked taxpayers to fulfill our total need.
-That time is now.
+A combination of a 6.9 mill operating levy and a 2.0 mill permanent improvement levy, Issue 3 is necessary to maintain our current educational programming.

 •The funds from this levy continue current class sizes, services, programs and needed repairs, and provide the current programming to a growing student population.•The 2012 levy covered the need for new funds for the past two school years, and this planned 2014 levy raises the funds needed for the next two years.•By law, levies collect a set dollar amount that does not increase with student enrollment or increased home values.•Additional funds are required over the next two years to cover the costs of 200 new students, more teachers and staff to keep class sizes at current levels, and increases in fixed costs, such as fuel and utilities.•NAPLS has contained $12 million in costs since 2011, while spending wisely.
 The district spends the average amount per student while receiving the lowest state support in Franklin County.